 Just Facts is a research and educational institute dedicated to publishing facts about public policies and teaching research skills.
 To accomplish this with excellence, we use exacting Standards of Credibility to determine what constitutes a fact and what does not.

-The vision of Just Facts is to equip people throughout the world with facts that empower them to make truly informed decisions.
+The vision of Just Facts is to equip as many people as possible with facts that empower them to make truly informed decisions.
 This means facts that accurately and fully convey reality—not pseudo-facts, half-truths, or talking points.

 Research from Just Facts has been cited by a diverse array of prominent and scholarly organizations and individuals.
 A sample of these includes: